-For this purpose, “original value” generally means either the contract sales price or the appraised value of your home at the time you purchased it, whichever is lower (or, if you have refinanced, the appraised value at the time you refinanced).
+For this purpose, “original value” generally means either the contract sales price or the appraised value of your home at the time you purchased it, whichever is lower.
+But, if you have refinanced, the “original value” is the appraised value at the time you refinanced.

-This standard for ending the PMI halfway through the loan’s term is more likely to occur for people who have a mortgage with an interest-only period, principal forbearance, or a balloon payment.
+This standard for ending the PMI halfway through the loan’s original term is more likely to occur for people who have a mortgage with an interest-only period, principal forbearance, or a balloon payment.
 Keep in mind that you must be current on your monthly payments for termination to occur.